 Power of attorney only kicks in when you become incapacitated or are deemed mentally incapable of making your own decisions.
 You can also specify exactly what authority your agent has over your finances and which financial decisions they can make.
 Because we can become vulnerable to undue influences in our old age, designating a power of attorney is the only way to protect our finances from untrustworthy individuals.

 Power of Attorney Lawyer

-At Hensley Krueger LLP, a power of attorney lawyer can analyze your situation and recommend the best type of power of attorney for your needs.
+At Hensley Krueger PLLC, a power of attorney lawyer can analyze your situation and recommend the best type of power of attorney for your needs.
 Contact us today to begin your comprehensive estate plan.